 Jeff Dow, Director, Sales and Marketing

 Jeff joined AZA in January 2014 and is responsible for developing and managing national marketing partnerships.
 Jeff also serves as a staff liaison to the Marketing Committee.
 Jeff has over 10 years experience in marketing and events and has spent previous stints with National Aquarium, National Geographic Society and the Carolina Hurricanes and Florida Panthers of the NHL.
 Jeff is originally from Wisconsin and currently lives in Ellicott City, Maryland with his wife, two kids, three cats, one dog, three fish and one bearded dragon.

 Nette develops and delivers the Association's conservation education initiatives.
 She promotes the role of AZA-accredited zoos and aquariums in education leadership, builds capacity for informal science education, and leads multi-institutional projects that strengthen science and environmental learning in zoos and aquariums.
-Nette is a staff liaison to the Conservation Education Committee and the Volunteer Management Committee.
+Nette is a staff liaison to the Conservation Education Committee and the Volunteer Management Committee and the Volunteer Management Committee.
 She also oversees the Association’s Professional Development Program and is a staff liaison to the Professional Development Committee.
 Prior to joining AZA, Nette held educator positions at the National Zoo in Washington, D.C., at the M.K.
 Nature Center in Boise, and at the Lincoln Park Zoo in Chicago.
 She has also worked as an evaluation research assistant for the Institute for Learning Innovation, and as a zookeeper for Chicago’s Brookfield Zoo.

 Nette earned a B.A. in biology from Swarthmore College and a M.A. in conservation education from American University.
 Her master’s thesis explored the intersection of formal and informal education that occurs through collaborations between zoos and schools.